Ritesh17rb/parallel-editing/README.md

-# Straive Contract AI Collaboration Demo
+# Contract AI Collaboration Demo

 A real-time "Agentic Collaboration" demo where an LLM acts as a user within a shared document.